tardate/LittleArduinoProjects/playground/GpsBasics/README.md

 /dev/cu.wchusbserial14530 # <- this one (it appeared after connecting the module)
 ```

-The simplest way of getting connected on MacOSX is to use screen, at 9600 baud:
+The simplest way of getting connected on macOS is to use screen, at 9600 baud:

 ```sh
 $ screen /dev/cu.wchusbserial14530 9600